youssefemad-dev/2D-Shooter-Cpp-GLUT/README.md

 ## Controls
 - patrick moves by the "arrow" keys and shoots with "space" key
-- sponge moves by the "asdw keys" and shoots with "e" key
+- sponge moves by the "asdw" keys and shoots with "e" key